pnsaeta/p064/docs/FO-FourierSeries.md

   \ev{f,f} &= \sum_{m,n} a_m^* a_n \ev{u_m, u_n} = \sum_n |a_n|^2 \ev{u_n, u_n} \notag \\\
   \ev{f,f} &= \sum_n |a_n|^2 \label{eq:Prseval}
 \end{align}
-The last line, Eq.&nbsp;(\ref{eq:Prseval}), is **Parseval's identity**.
+The last line, \eqref{eq:Prseval}, is **Parseval's identity**.
 As a mathematical result, it is akin to the **Pythagorean theorem**; we add up the squares of the components of a vector and we get its magnitude squared.
 But, it also has an important physical interpretation.
 The energy in an oscillatory function (a wave) is proportional to its amplitude squared.
-The coefficients $$|a_n|$$ represent the energy in each basis function.
+The coefficients $$|a_n|^2$$ represent the energy in each basis function.

 ## Summary